Maximum Entropy Spectral Analysis: an application to gravitational waves data analysis: Summary and discussion

 We presented a case study of the application of Maximum Entropy principle to the realm of spectral estimation.
 Albeit the methodology hereby presented is grounded on solid theoretical foundations and its merits are widely recognised, Maximum Entropy methods have yet to be adopted routinely in the study of problems related to time series.
 The superior nature of maximum entropy methods, and in particular of Burg's method, is exemplified by the closed form estimate of the power spectral density and by the theoretical bridge between spectral analysis and AR processes.
 Moreover, the method presents, in our view, two main advantages when compared with more traditional ones; first there is no need to choose an arbitrary window function to correct the data and, second it provides as straightforward way to compute predictions given past observations.
 Accompanying this work, we provide a publicly available \texttt{Python} implementation, called \texttt{memspectrum}, that we used to perform the numerical studies presented in this work..

 Since the order of the AR process is not yet determined by the theory, we opted for an in-depth investigation of several proposals in the literature and found that different loss functions are required for different situations, with the FPE loss function being the most indicated to deal with gravitational wave data.
 Along these lines, we directly compared the PSDs computed with MESA with the canonical Welch's algorithm.
 As outlined in Sec.~\ref{sec:Welch_comparison}, MESA provides PSD estimates with smaller variance and better accuracy than Welch algorithm.
 The use of MESA is particularly useful for short time series samples, where Welch's method is outperformed in both precision and confidence.

-This observation suggests a promising avenue to pursue in future developments of gravitational waves data analysis: for short time series, comparable with the length of binary black hole systems as observed by LIGO, Virgo and KAGRA, the computational cost of MESA is moderate and the inferred PSD is an accurate representation of the true underlying PSD.
-Hence MESA could be employed for {\it online} PSD estimation during a Bayesian parameter estimation exercise.
+As an examples, Figures ~\ref{fig:MESA_LIGO_data} and~\ref{fig:welch_LIGO_data} illustrate that MESA's performance over a 10-second interval is more closely aligned with Welch's performance over a 100-second interval than Welch's performance over a 10-second interval alone.